4d/docs/website/translated_docs/pt/ORDA/ordaClasses.md

 #### Exemplo

 ```4d
-// cs.EmployeeSelection class

-Class extends EntitySelection
+// cs.
+EmployeeSelection class Class extends EntitySelection

-//Extract the employees with a salary greater than the average from this entity selection
+//Extract the employees with a salary greater than the average from this entity selection Function withSalaryGreaterThanAverage

-Function withSalaryGreaterThanAverage
     C_OBJECT($0)
     $0:=This.query("salary > :1";This.average("salary")).orderBy("salary")